 Then, depending on the solution type, you might need additional functions.

-Let’s take the example of our trip booking app and review its features.
+Let’s take the example of travel apps development: our trip booking app.
 This application is an MVP (minimum viable product), which is the approach we recommend our clients to use for any new product.
 Why?

 By building an MVP, you’ll get a fully functioning competitive app while saving the extra money and time it takes to build a complex solution.
 When presenting an app made from scratch, the best feedback you can get is from actual users.
 You will include the features customers need and find valuable.
 And extras can be added later on as your product extends.